 9. Toast to the future

-Unlike your wedding, you don’t need to allow for friends and relatives to give their hot take on your partnership.
-Settle on a short and sweet speech from each member of the happy partnership to talk about their relationship journey and thank the attendees.
+Unlike your wedding, you don’t need to allow friends and relatives to give their hot take on your partnership.
+Settle on a short and sweet speech from each member of the happy partnership to talk about their relationship journey and thank the attendees for helping celebrate your milestone.

 The most important rule for an anniversary celebration is that it represents your union.
 It’s your celebration, and — just like with your wedding — it matters that your plans reflect your values and the life you share together.